 The East 131st Street plant continued to be used by DeVlieg-Bullard for the manufacture of original equipment.
 9 DeVlieg-Bullard filed for Chapter 11 bankruptcy in mid-1999, and the factory was sold to a real-estate holding company.
 One-sixth of the space was leased back to DeVlieg-Bullard which began moving machinery to its other plant in Twinsburg.
 In January 2002, the sales and engineering departments were relocated out of the building to Twinsburg to consolidate operations with the DeVlieg Bullard’s rebuild division.
 9 All that remained was the manufacture of the high-precision spindle carrier for the Acme-Gridley machine.

-In June 2011, Christopher L. Gattarello, on behalf of All Points, a garbage disposal company, leased the former National Acme factory for a proposed cardboard and paper waste recycling facility.
+In June 2011, Christopher L. Gattarello, on behalf of All Points, a garbage disposal company, leased the former National Acme factory for a cardboard and paper waste recycling facility.
 7 8 A July estimate to complete partial demolition and asbestos abatement in the factory was $1.5 million.

-Gattarello and Jackson were each charged with two counts of violating the Clean Air Act for releasing asbestos fibers into the environment during demolition and for leaving open piles of debris and asbestos that were exposed to the wind and elements.
+Gattarello and Jackson were each charged with two counts of violating the Clean Air Act for releasing asbestos fibres into the environment during demolition and for leaving open piles of debris and asbestos that were exposed to the wind and elements.
 7 8 Gattarello and two of his companies, Axelrod Recycling and Reachout Disposal, were indicted on charges of illegal open dumping, operating a solid waste landfill without a license and on operating a solid waste transfer facility without a permit.
 Gattarello was also charged with conspiracy to commit wire fraud and money laundering.
 Gattarello’s brother, Anthony Gattarello, was indicted on charges of illegal open dumping and on operating a solid waste disposal facility without a license.
 Jackson was charged on a count of unlawful open dumping.